Send feedback about MDN Web Docs

 This room is for general discussion of MDN: using the site, reading content on the site, and contributing to the site's content.
 If you have questions or comments about article content, new articles you'd like to see or create, or just want to talk with the writing team, this is the place to be.

 If you see a problem in the documentation and can't fix it yourself for any reason, you can report the issue!
+For some problems of translation, you can report to translated content.
 You can use this form for any documentation issue at all, for example:

 - a simple correction